-In recent years Ruth worked with ensembles such as the string quartet of the Mahler Chamber Orchestra, Solistenensemble Kaleidsokop, Ensemble Courage, the vocal ensemble La Dolce Maniera and the 16-voice soloist ensemble PHØNIX16 under the direction of Timo Kreuser (Guest Composer 2013/2104) as well as with various soloists and conductors (Robyn Schulkowsky, Luigi Gaggero, Hilary Jeffery, Julia Bentley, Steffen Schreyer, Mike Flemming amongst others).
+In recent years Ruth co-created the a cappella opera The Crown of Creation with Fuck Marry Kill Productions and worked with ensembles such as the string quartet of the Mahler Chamber Orchestra, Solistenensemble Kaleidoskop, Ensemble Courage, the vocal ensemble La Dolce Maniera and the 16-voice soloist ensemble PHØNIX16 under the direction of Timo Kreuser (Guest Composer 2013/2104) as well as with various soloists and conductors (Suannne Zapf, Kerstin Petersen, Robyn Schulkowsky, Luigi Gaggero, Hilary Jeffery, Julia Bentley, Steffen Schreyer, Mike Flemming amongst others).

-Sasah Waltz created a choreography to Wiesenfeld‘s string quartet Hautfelder, which became part of the productions DIALOGE 09 (Neues Museum) and Métamorphoses by Sasah waltz & Guests.
+Sasha Waltz created a choreography to Wiesenfeld‘s string quartet Hautfelder, which became part of the productions DIALOGE 09 (Neues Museum) and Métamorphoses by Sasha Waltz & Guests.
 In 2012 Ruth directed the a cappella opera The Silent String (choreographed and produced by Magda Korsinsky).
 She has been creating soundscapes for various projects by the company shifts - art in movement (Rouen/Berlin).

 Ruth studied composition with James Fulkerson (Amsterdam) and Frank Denyer (PhD from Dartington College of Arts in 2008).
 She also holds a BA in contemporary dance and choreography from the European Dance Development Center in Arnhem (Netherlands).
 With her husband, the visual artist Daniel Wiesenfeld and their two children Ruth lives in Berlin, where she has been a lecturer at the Hochschule für Musik Hanns Eisler since 2001.
 Her scores are published by Verlag Neue Musik Berlin.
-Stiftung Kulturfonds of the Berlin Senate and the Dartington International Summer School have supported her work.
+Haus Villigst, Stiftung Kulturfonds of the Berlin Senate, Dartington International Summer School, Musikfonds, meacenia Stiftung for women in arts and science, Fonds Darstellende Künste and Akademie der Künste have supported her work.